»MongoDB Atlas Secrets Engine

 In order to grant Vault programmatic access to an organization or project using only the API you need to create a MongoDB Atlas Programmatic API Key with the appropriate roles if you have not already done so.
 A Programmatic API Key consists of a public and private key, so ensure you have both.
 Regarding roles, the Organization Owner and Project Owner roles should be sufficient for most needs, however be sure to check what each role grants in the MongoDB Atlas Programmatic API Key User Roles documentation.
-It is recommended to set an IP whitelist when creating the key.
+It is recommended to set an IP Network Access list when creating the key.

 For more detailed instructions on how to create a Programmatic API Key in the Atlas UI, including available roles, visit the Programmatic API Key documenation.

 Once you have a MongoDB Atlas Programmatic Key pair, as created in the previous step, Vault can now be configured to use it with MongoDB Atlas:

 $ vault write mongodbatlas/config \ public_key=yhltsvan \ private_key=2c130c23-e6b6-4da8-a93f-a8bf33218830

 Internally, Vault will connect to MongoDB Atlas using these credentials.
 As such, these credentials must be a superset of any policies which might be granted on API Keys.

 Note: It is highly recommended to not use your MongoDB Atlas root account credentials.
 Generate a dedicated Programmatic API key with appropriate roles instead.